-When unloading at the school you should follow these procedures:
+When unloading at the school, you should follow these procedures:

 Perform a safe stop at designated unloading areas as described in subsection 10.2.1.
 Secure the bus by:

-- Turning off the ignition switch. - Removing key if leaving driver's compartment.

-Have the students remain seated until told to exit.

-Position yourself to supervise unloading as required or recommended by your state or local regulations.

-Have students exit in orderly fashion.

-Observe students as they step from bus to see that all move promptly away from the unloading area.

-Walk through the bus and check for hiding/sleeping students and items left by students.
+- Turning off the ignition switch. - Removing the key if leaving the driver's compartment. - · Having the students remain seated until told to exit. - Positioning yourself to supervise unloading as required or recommended by your state or local regulations. - · Having students exit in orderly fashion. - Observing students as they step from bus to see that all move promptly away from the unloading area. - Walking through the bus and check for hiding/sleeping students and items left by students. - Checking all mirrors.

-Check all mirrors.
 Make certain no students are returning to the bus.